 Wildland Report

-New Business – Review, Discussion and Possible Action on the Following Items:
+Review, Discussion and Possible Action on the Following Items:

-A. Review, Discussion and Possible Action Discuss/Approve AZMAC
+A. Review, Discussion and Possible Action Discuss/Approve Arizona Mutual Aid Compact.
 B. Review, Discussion and Possible Action Discuss/Approve Purchasing inverter and flood lights for the new engine

-Vote to go into executive session on any agenda item, pursuant to A.R.S. §38-431.03(A.1)& (A.3) for legal advice with the District’s attorney on matters as set forth in the agenda item.
+Possible Executive Session for legal advice – the Board may vote to go into executive session on any agenda item, pursuant to A.R.S. §38-431.03(A.1)& (A.3) for legal advice with the District’s attorney on matters as set forth in the agenda item.
 The following topics and any variables thereto, will be subject to Board consideration, discussion, and possible action.

+Note: Executive sessions are confidential pursuant to A.R.S. §38-431.03.C.

-Enter into Executive Session Time_______
+Note: Enter into Executive Session Time_______

-1. Executive Session for legal action on 2024 / 2025 financials and corrections and costs associated with current CPA.
+ecutive Session for legal action on 2024 / 2025 financials and corrections and costs associated with current CPA.

-Return to Open Meeting Time:________
+Note: Return to Open Meeting Time:________

-C. Review, Discussion and Possible Action, 2024 / 2025 financials and corrections and costs associated with current.
+C. Review, Discussion and Possible Action, 2024 / 2025 financials, corrections to reports and information provided from Municipal Accounts and Consulting, L.P, and services and costs associated with services provided by Municipal Accounts and Consulting, L.P.

 7. Set time and date for next meeting: Tuesday October 28th, 2025.